 Modularity for SOCOM aircraft was also important, said Richard Holcomb, civilian deputy to the commanding general of Army Special Operations Command.
 Modular ISR, strike and air drop packages for Special Ops aviation assets “are clearly the way of our vision [going] forward,” he said.
 Army experts are also exploring how to arm the Osprey tiltrotor.
 Another area needing future study is non-lethal capabilities like directed energy, Heithold said.

 Undersea mobility is another crucial technology, Heithold added.
 While progress is being made with the Advanced Seal Delivery System, a mini undersea vessel to transport Navy SEALS from a submerged submarine to shore, he urged industry to come forward with any technology that might help.
 SOF’s stealthy capability, “our true magic,” Heithold called it, “is going to be our ability to infiltrate and ex-filtrate from the sea – under the sea.”

 And, as we posted last week, Heithold said the Tactical Assault Light Operators Suit (TALOS) is the top acquisition priority.
 SOCOM commander, Admiral William McRaven, “is way focused on that,” said Heithold, noting that McRaven very much wants to protect “the first person through the door” during a raid or night action.

 Entry filed under: Africa, Aircraft, Counter Insurgency, Counter Terrorism, Latin America, National Security and Defense, Naval Warfare, Skills and Training, Special Operations, Technology, Unconventional Warfare.
-Tags: Africa, Air Force, Army, Counter Insurgency, counter terrorism, Defense, helicopter, Iraq, Navy, Navy SEALS, SOCOM, Special Operations, submarine, UAV.
+Tags: Africa, Air Force, Army, Counter Insurgency, counter terrorism, helicopter, Iraq, Navy, Navy SEALS, SOCOM, Special Operations, submarine, Topics, UAV.